singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 <Bla. bla bla - we will do this and that>

 #### 1. Install Nanoc.
-The following commands will install first Nanoc and second adsf, the latter is needed to view the page locally and the former is everything else:
+The following commands will install first Nanoc and second adsf, the latter is needed to view the page locally and the former is everything else.
+On the last line we install kramdown, though this is in fact an optional gem that will enable us to use markdown in the content, instead of HTML.

+Installing gems:

 ```
 gem install nanoc
 gem install adsf
+gem install kramdown
 ```

 Optional: check if Nanoc is installed properly and if so, what version by using the `--version` flag like this: